skismile/skismile.github.io/Readme.md

-###  lookalike of website <span>Sephora Clone<span>
+###  lookalike of website <span>My Portfolio<span>

  <h2>Welcome to this repo</h2>
- We are team of 6 members ( Dhruv Gupta, SK Ismile, Mitresh, Ranjit Das, Rajnikant Arya, Himanshu Singh ) has completed the task in 5 days and Given our best efforts to Construct this project.
+I was  completed the task in 10 days and Given my best efforts to Construct this project.
-In case of any suggestion and query feel free to connect us.
+In case of any suggestion and query feel free to connect me.

  <h1>TOOLS AND TECHNOLOGY USED ></h1>
   <li>HTML</li>
   <li>css</li>
 <li>javascript</li>
 <li>font Awesom icons</li>
-<li>bootstrap (for styling flash mesage)</li>
+<li>bootstrap</li>

 ### Project Description

  <h1>About </h1>
-Sephora is a French multinational retailer of famous beauty brand that has captured the hearts of millions of beauty shoppers worldwide.
-This company is also expanding around the globe and is available in several countries.
-The brand offers different beauty products from high-end beauty brands and makes them accessible to users even before purchasing.
+My Portfolio.

 ---
 ## Deploymenty Link